• Skip to primary navigation

 What if I don't have a tart pan?

 Another plus about using a tart pan is the bottom pops out easily.
-That helps makes slicing and serving the tart a breeze.
+That helps make slicing and serving the tart a breeze.
 All the fruit stays in place on the crust since you aren't scooping it out of a dish.

 How do I store a fresh fruit tart?